 Redang is an hour and a half ferry ride from Kuala Terengganu or 40 minutes from Merang.

 The Perhentian Islands have a reputation as being the backpacker choice and there are definitely more non-Asian tourists here than the other islands.
-The islands are more built up than others and this makes it easy to get around and join activities and tours.
-There is a noticeable trash problem but minor compared to what you see in Thailand.
+The islands are more built up than others.
+This makes it easy to get around and join activities and tours.
+There is a noticeable trash problem, but it is generally minor compared to what you see in Thailand.

 The main islands are called Perhentian Besar and Perhentian Kecil and are where the accommodation is located.
 The islands are surrounded by a marine park for great snorkelling and diving.
 The highest point is around 100 metres and there are some great trekking opportunities.

 The ferry from Kuala Besut takes 30 – 45 minutes depending on which part of the islands you are going to and how many stops are first.
 There are no roads.

 As mentioned above, it’s easy to go from Perhentian Islands to Redang so if you can’t decide between Perhentian Island vs Redang – why not go to both!

 The best way to hear a quick summary of these islands is to listen to my podcast below.
 I talk all about them.

 Now you know a little about the islands – (yep Pulau Redang, Pulau Perhentian, Pulau Tioman are all beautiful!) – let’s try and narrow it down a little more to which island might be best for you depending on your interests and the type of holiday you are looking for.

 Best Natural Experience

 Whether you go to Tioman, Redang or Perhentian, all three islands are in a Marine Park with great snorkelling and diving.
 Sadly, all three don’t police how this is accessed and the coral is dying.
 They all have a jungle filled interior and you aren’t going to lack for natural experiences at any.